cirello-io/runner/README.md

 [![Go Report Card](https://goreportcard.com/badge/cirello.io/runner)](https://goreportcard.com/report/cirello.io/runner)
 [![License](https://img.shields.io/badge/license-apache%202.0-blue.svg)](https://choosealicense.com/licenses/apache-2.0/)

-runner is a very ugly and ~~simple~~ structured command executer that monitor file changes to trigger process restarts.
+runner is a structured command executer that monitor file changes to trigger process restarts.

 Create a file name Procfile in the root of the project you want to run, and add the following content: